mattst/sublime-single-trailing-new-line/README.md

         ]
     }

 The full syntax name of the current file's syntax can be copied into the clipboard by entering `"Copy Syntax Name"` into the command palette.
-It can also be got by using the `view.settings().get("syntax")` command in the Sublime Text console.
+It can also be displayed by using the `view.settings().get("syntax")` command in the console.

 The following information about the `enable_for_syntaxes_list` entries should be noted:

 - They are *case sensitive* and neither *regular expressions* nor *wildcards* are accepted.

-- It is generally advisable to use the full syntax name, as shown in the example settings files, but partial syntax names are also acceptable, e.g. `"XML.sublime-syntax"`.
+- It is generally advisable to use the full syntax name, as shown in the example settings files, but partial syntax names are also accepted, e.g. `"XML.sublime-syntax"`.

-- Any case sensitive substring match will work, e.g. `"C++", "Java", "Python", "Rails", "XML"` would match all of the syntaxes shown in the examples settings files but would also match a whole lot more.
+- Any *case sensitive* substring match will work, e.g. `"C++", "Java", "Python", "Rails", "XML"` would match all of the syntaxes shown in the examples settings files but would also match a whole lot more.

 - `"C.sublime-syntax"` would match both `"Packages/C++/C.sublime-syntax"` and `"Packages/Objective-C/Objective-C.sublime-syntax"`.

-- All of the syntaxes in a package can be matched by using just the path. e.g. `"Packages/Rails/"` would match all 5 syntaxes from the `Rails` package, i.e. `"Packages/Rails/Ruby on Rails.sublime-syntax"` as well as the other 4.
+- All of the syntaxes in a (multi-syntax) package can be matched by using just its path. e.g. `"Packages/Rails/"` would match all 5 syntaxes from the `Rails` package, i.e. `"Packages/Rails/Ruby on Rails.sublime-syntax"` as well as the other 4.

 - Using just `"Java"` would match all 7 syntaxes from the `Java` and `JavaScript` packages, as would `"Packages/Java"` but not `"Packages/Java/"` because the trailing slash would not match `"Packages/JavaScript/"`.